mhollands/Spectrum/README.md

 -------------
 The version I built featured a bug where LED D28 was not connected to Vcc as it should.
 This has been corrected in the schematic, pcb and gebers that I have uploaded.

 RV1 can be replaced with a 1M trimmer instead of a 500k trimmer.
-This gived you the possibility of extra gain.
+This gives you the possibility of extra gain.

 R54 and R55 can be replaced with 0ohm resistors if you like.
+I put them there when I wasn't sure if op amp offset current would be an issue.

 How can I make my own?
 ---------------------